 Please note that in the SMETS required objects tab only rows marked ‘E’ (External to HAN) in column F are fully specified, since those rows relate to Remote Party Messages.
 Other rows are only specified to the extent that these elements of Remote Party Messages rely on them.

 Table 20: Mapping Table

 Amend Section 21 Glossary as follows:

 Execution Counter

-Shall have the meaning defined in Section 4.3.1.5.

-Highest Prior Sequence Number

-Shall have the meaning defined in Section 13.3.5.3.
+Shall have the meaning defined in Section 4.3.1.5 and in Section 13.3.5.3.